stepMode/stepmode.github.io/_posts/2018-07-30-ryans-ctf-levels-1-to-4.md

 For my first blog post, or rather series of blog posts, I chose [Ryan's CTF](http://ctf.ryanic.com/).
 In fact, this is also my first write-up for a CTF in general so bear with me.
 The challenges range from *Beginner* to *Extrem* and at the end there is even a *NINJA!* challenge waiting for us.
 To be honest, all of the challenge were very well doable even for a relative beginner like me, but the difficulty is perfect for people just starting out with CTFs.

 While I am at it, thanks to both [ryanic](https://www.ryanic.com/) for hosting and creating the challenges as well as [John Hammond](https://www.youtube.com/user/RootOfTheNull/) for bringing them to my attention.
 He also released a series of videos on his YouTube channel solving Ryan's CTF.
-Go check him out, he produces great content. (and no, I did not use his videos to solve the challenges or write my posts :D )
+Go check him out, he produces great content.
+(And no, I did not use his videos to solve the challenges, that would ruin the fun for me.
+Enjoyed them afterwards though)

 I will start with the first four challenges that represent the beginner section.
 Posts, containing all the other levels will be release in the near future.
 So let's start.